Camp Quality Founder

 Vera Entwistle had just arrived in Australia from America when she made the decision to dedicate her life to helping kids growing up with cancer.
 She envisaged a world where children who were living with the daily ups and downs of hospital visits, missing school and the physical changes wrought by treatment didn’t feel so alone; where they were able to create and build lifelong friendships, have glorious grubby adventures and laugh out loud.

 Thirty-five years later, and many generations on, we continue to honour that intention and to play our part in creating this world.
-For us it’s now about any child who is dealing with cancer, whether it's their own diagnosis or the diagnosis of someone they love like a brother, sister, mum or dad.
+For us it’s now about any child who is dealing with cancer, whether it's their own diagnosis or the diagnosis of someone they love like a brother, sister, mum, dad or carer.

 "These children have such a bright outlook on life, despite the fact that they are facing cancer.
 The sharing was important because it gave them support.
 They often would say 'I thought I was the only one who felt like that'."